crystalvisio/Flask-RESTful-Cafe-API/README.md

     ```
     python main.py
     ```

 ## Note
 This is a practice project and is not intended for production use.
 The API key is stored in an environment variable for security purposes.
 Please replace it with your own secret key.

-## License
-This project is licensed under the terms of the MIT license.
-For more information, please refer to the LICENSE file.

 ## Contributing
 Contributing is welcome.